pol215 | undergraduate

 - Explain the role and function of state constitutions.

 - Identify the role and function of the state legislative, executive, and judicial branches.

 - Analyze the function of political parties and interest groups in state politics.

 - Describe forms of citizen participation in state government.

 Organization and Functions of Local Governments

-Describe current public policy issues and challenges in local governments.
+- Describe current public policy issues and challenges in local governments.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.

 Transferability of credit is at the discretion of the receiving institution.
 It is the student’s responsibility to confirm whether or not credits earned at University of Phoenix will be accepted by another institution of the student’s choice.